Federal menu labeling laws

 E. Record Keeping Requirements

 The final guidance indicates that records requested by a health official must be provided in four to six weeks.
 The FDA recommends that these records should be maintained at the covered establishment or the corporate headquarters for the time that the menu item is offered for sale.
-It is no longer necessary to maintain records on nutrient values for foods that are no longer offered for sale at a covered establishment.
+It is not necessary to maintain records on nutrient values for foods that are no longer offered for sale at a covered establishment.
 However, the FDA recommends that covered establishments consult legal counsel concerning maintaining the information in accordance with its ordinary record retention policies.

 IV.
 California Menu Labeling Law

 Penalties for misbranding food are established in the Federal Food, Drug, and Cosmetic Act, and violations of 21 CFR 101.11 may result in enforcement action.
 For example, introducing, delivering for introduction, or receiving a misbranded food in interstate commerce, or misbranding a food while it is in interstate commerce or being held for sale after shipment in interstate commerce, are prohibited acts under section 301 of the FD&C Act (21 U.S.C.
 331).
-Consequently, misdemeanor penalties can be assessed for any violation of Section 331 (imprisonment for not more than one year or a fine of not more than $1,000 or both).
+Consequently, misdemeanor penalties may be assessed for any violation of Section 331 (imprisonment for not more than one year or a fine of not more than $1,000 or both).
 If any such violation, however, constitutes a second conviction or is found to have been committed “with the intent to defraud or mislead,” the violation becomes a felony carrying a three-year maximum period of imprisonment and a fine of not more than $10,000 or both.

 In addition, under section 302 of the FD&C Act (21 U.S.C.
 332), the United States can bring a civil action in Federal court to enjoin a person who commits a prohibited action.
 Under section 304(a)(1) of the FD&C Act (21 U.S.C.
 334(a)(1)), a food that is misbranded when introduced into or while in interstate commerce or while held for sale after shipment in interstate commerce may be seized by order of a Federal court.
 18 U.S.C.
 3571 overrides the maximum FDCA fines and establishes limits of $100,000 for most misdemeanors and $250,000 for most felonies in the case of individual defendants.